CRISPR: Applications

 CRISPR gene editing is a revolutionary technology that allows for precise, targeted modifications to the DNA of living organisms.
 Developed from a natural defense mechanism found in bacteria, CRISPR-Cas9 is the most commonly used system.
 Gene editing with CRISPR-Cas9 involves a Cas9 nuclease and an engineered guide RNA, which come together to allow for the precise "cutting" of one or both strands of DNA at specific locations within the genome.
 It makes use of the cell's natural DNA repair systems, including non-homologous end joining, homology-directed repair, or mismatch repair, to modify, insert, or delete genetic material at these specific cut sites.
 This technology has transformed fields such as genetics, medicine, and agriculture, offering potential treatments for genetic disorders, advancements in crop engineering, and research into the fundamental workings of life.
 However, its ethical implications and potential unintended consequences have sparked significant debate.

+Experiences with CRISPR

+In February of 2025 the first case of CRISPR gene editing therapy on a child was documented.
+It was used to treat Severe Carbamoyl Phosphate Synthetase 1 Deficiency.
+It was administered At Children's Hospital of Philadelphia and is currently successful in its use to counteract the disease.